syncfusion-content/wpf-docs/wpf/Scheduler/Getting-Started.md

 This section gives you an overview of how to work with [SfSchedule](https://help.syncfusion.com/cr/wpf/Syncfusion.SfSchedule.WPF~Syncfusion.UI.Xaml.Schedule.SfSchedule.html) and also includes a walk-through to configure real-time `SfSchedule` command.

 ## Assembly deployment
 Refer to the section on [control dependencies](https://help.syncfusion.com/wpf/control-dependencies#sfschedule) for a list of assemblies or NuGet Packages to be used as a guide for using control in any application.
 Further information on installing the NuGet package can be found in the following link in a WPF application: [How to install nuget packages](https://help.syncfusion.com/wpf/nuget-packages).
 You can also use [Syncfusion Reference Manager](https://help.syncfusion.com/wpf/visual-studio-integration/visual-studio-extensions/add-references) to refer the scheduler's dependent assemblies.

-The following steps can be used to construct a WPF application with scheduler control:

 ## Create a project
 In Visual Studio, create a new WPF project to show the features of the scheduler control and add the following namespace to the added assemblies.

-Assembly: Syncfusion.SfSchedule.WPF
+Assembly: `Syncfusion.SfSchedule.WPF`

-Namespace: Syncfusion.UI.Xaml.Schedule
+Namespace: `Syncfusion.UI.Xaml.Schedule`

 ## Add control manually in XAML

 To add the control manually in XAML page, follow the given steps:

 1. Add the `Syncfusion.SfSchedule.WPF` assembly reference to the project.
-2. Import WPF schema http://schemas.syncfusion.com/wpf in the XAML page.
+2. Import WPF schema `http://schemas.syncfusion.com/wpf` in the XAML page.
 3. Declare the `SfSchedule` control in XAML page.

 {% tabs %}